MileHacker Logo

 Considerations

-• International postal limited services are available.
+• International postal services are limited.

-• Plan alternate ways to important mail.
+• Plan alternate techniques for important mail.

 Language Barriers